Advice

 Who can gift money for a mortgage down payment?

-If you are using an FHA gift fund, the donor can be any friend or family member with whom you have a standing relationship; this relationship should be clearly explained in the donor’s letter.
+If you are using gift funds with an FHA loan, the donor can be any friend or family member with whom you have a standing relationship; this relationship should be clearly explained in the donor’s letter.
 In some cases, your lender may request that you offer proof of a more distant relationship, such as a family friend.
 FHA borrowers may also receive down payment gift funds from employers, labor unions, charities and government agencies, if available.

 Are there tax implications for gift funds?

 There can be.
-It’s important that donors understand that they may be subject to a federal gift tax if their down payment gift exceeds $15,000 per recipient.
+It’s important that donors understand that they may be subject to a federal gift tax or a state tax.
 The recipient should be sure to discuss this with the donor early in the process so that their donor is not hit with an unexpected tax liability.
 Potential donors should consult their tax advisor regarding large donations and potential federal gift tax liability.

 There are simple guidelines that recipients should follow when receiving a down payment gift from a family member or friend.